-The University has impressive new arts facilities thanks to our £14.7m extension of the ATRiuM building.
+The University has impressive facilities thanks to our £14.7m extension of the ATRiuM building.
 This building now has a 160-seat auditorium theatre with a sprung stage floor, full lighting rig, two brand-new dance studios and multimedia facilities.
 There are also four black box studio theatres, and professional film studios with ‘green screen’ and motion capture facilities, among other new facilities.

-Admission to this programme is by application, interview and demonstration of appropriate practical experience.
+Admission to this programme is by application and demonstration of appropriate practical experience.
 You will normally be expected to hold a good Honours degree (2:1 or above).
 This degree does not necessarily need to be in a drama-related subject, but all applicants will be expected to have a documented advanced interest in key aspects of the broad field of drama.

 Professional practitioners without a degree may be in a position to apply via the Accreditation of Prior Experiential Learning (APEL) route.
 Such applications will be considered on a case-by-case basis.

 We also welcome international applications with equivalent qualifications.
 Please visit the country specific pages on our international website for exact details.